juliejnoens/meow-meow-generator/README.md

-# 🐱 Meow Meow Generator
+# 🐱 welcome to meow meow generator!

-A whimsical web-based cat avatar creator that lets you design and download custom pixel-art style cats with various colors, patterns, and expressions.
+I created this silly little interactive web app as a way to test out how I can blend riso illustration, html code + my first go-around at github!
+All illustrated elements are original :)

+hope you have fun creating your own meow meow! ₍^. .^₎Ⳋ

 ## Features

-### Two Creation Modes
+### two modes

 **Build Mode** - Customize your cat step-by-step:
-- Choose from 8 body colors (white, orange, black, gray, brown, cream, ginger, calico)
+- Choose from 4 body colors (white, orange, black, gray)
 - Add patterns (stripes, spots, tuxedo, patches) - available only for white cats
-- Select from 6 different expressions (happy, sad, angry, surprised, sleepy, playful)
+- Select from 4 different expressions (happy, sad, shook, and smiley)

 **Chaos Mode** - Discover random cat combinations:
 - Use the chaos slider to explore pre-set cat combinations